 @Documented @Retention(value=RUNTIME) @Target(value=TYPE) public @interface SupersedesService

-, if being requested to find providers of B
+find providers for A, if being requested to find providers of B.

 As soon as